BartBroeckx/Mendelian/vignettes/Mendelian-vignette.md

 * nDom and nRec
 * gDom and gRec

 This division is based on the grouping unit that is required to be identical amongst cases.
-The first two functions look at the nucleotide level: all cases should have the same nucleotide (except under a reduced penetrance).
+The first two functions look at the nucleotide level: all cases should have the same nucleotide (except under a reduced detectance).
 In the second group of functions, the cases are required to have an identical grouping unit (which is most often the same gene).
 The second group will always contain at least all the variants from the first group.
 A more detailed explanation can be found in the next sections.

 Before going into detail, a short explanation on penetrance and detectance, as it is used in these 4 functions:
+* Detectance:
+    * mathematical: P(genotype|phenotype)
+    * words: the probability of identifying a certain genotype, given the phenotype
+    * calculation: the number of cases with the phenotype and the genotype, divided by the total number of cases.
+    * It answers the question: if you have the disease, what is your genotype?
 * Penetrance:
     * mathematical: P(phenotype|genotype)
     * words: the probability of seeing a certain phenotype, given the genotype
     * calculation: the number of cases, divided by the sum of cases and the number of controls with the genotype but without the phenotype
     * It answers the question: if you have the mutation, what is the chance of you having the disease as well?

-* Detectance:
-    * mathematical: P(genotype|phenotype)
-    * words: the probability of identifying a certain genotype, given the phenotype
-    * calculation: the number of cases with the phenotype and the genotype, divided by the total number of cases.
-    * It answers the question: if you have the disease, what is your genotype?
+Important: the penetrance level is influenced by the detectance level chosen earlier.
+If the detectance is reduced (e.g genetic heterogeneity is present), the penetrance is calculated based on the number of individuals with a shared genotype.

 ## nDom and nRec

 The first two functions discussed are nDom and nRec.
 As mentioned earlier, their major difference with the other two functions is the grouping unit.
 Here, the nucleotide is considered to be the unit of interest.